The airplane slowly began to rumble down the runway. As we increased speed, the seats, tray tables, and belt buckles around me began to rattle.

 The Automation Revolution

 Robotics is about to further centralize food production and outsource the kitchen.
-From robotic chefs like Flippy, to self-driving cars that deploy an army of food delivery robots, robotics is poised to further lower per unit food costs.
+From robotic chefs like Flippy, to self-driving cars that deploy an army of food delivery robots, robotics will continue to lower per unit food costs.

-For Air Asia’s new fast food chain based on airplane meals, this could be good news — their compact spicy coconut dishes will be easier to deliver via robots.
+For Air Asia’s new fast food chain based on airplane meals, this could be good news — their compact spicy coconut dishes will be easier to deliver with robots.